anupdhml/nlpserver/README.md

 A [flask](http://flask.pocoo.org/) based python web server that acts as a REST API for some Natural Language Processing tasks.
 Written primarily for use in [metadatagames](http://metadatagames.com/).

 At the moment, the feature set is small and basic, but I hope to expand on it.
-Current highlight is the ability to check whether a given input is a *possible* english word or not.
-For instance, something like [*embiggen*](http://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent) or [*cromulent*](http://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent) are possible english words, as opposed to *bdskajb*.
+Current highlight is the ability to check whether a given input is a *possible* English word or not.
+For instance, something like [*embiggen*](http://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent) or [*cromulent*](http://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent) are possible English words, as opposed to *bdskajb*.
 Rather than relying on a dictionary check for the input, which ignores words that don't appear widely in dictionaries (eg: *lol*.
-In fact, some may not even consider this as an English word.
-But I digress -- this is perhaps not the place to debate on the status of such words), the system here employs a [language model](http://en.wikipedia.org/wiki/Language_model) based on letter bigrams to decide whether an input is a possible word.
-Possible applications here include: system to detect online vanadalism, forbid random keyboard input but accept proper names or anything that could pass as a word, detect [borrowed words](http://en.wikipedia.org/wiki/Loanword) in a language, etc.
+Some may not even consider this as an English word.
+But I digress -- this is perhaps not the place to debate on the status of such words.), the system here employs a [language model](http://en.wikipedia.org/wiki/Language_model) based on letter bigrams to decide whether an input is a possible word.
+Possible applications here include: system to detect online vanadalism, forbid random keyboard input but accept proper names or anything that could pass as a word, detect [borrowed words](http://en.wikipedia.org/wiki/Loanword) in a language, etc. (The main goal of the program was the second one in this list, so the default setup of the server scripts is geared towards that.)

-The server currently works for English, but with an appropriate corpus, it should be extensible to other langauges.
+The server currently works for English, but with an appropriate corpus, it should be extensible to other languages.
 Look at the *scripts* folder for more details on that.
 The scripts there are stand-alone python scripts and may be used independently of the server.

 While the system here works fairly well, my implementation here is not the most excellent one.
 One day, I'll learn enough stats and re-work some parts.